We examine the value of redeeming Amex points for cash back, gift cards, Amazon, American Express Travel and transfers to travel partners.

 The value per point varies wildly by each program.
 You also need to consider that American Express charges an excise fee of 0.06 cents for each point you transfer (up to $99) when you transfer to a U.S.-based airline or hotel chain.
 This excise fee is relatively small, but it’s important to consider when calculating your value.

-If you aim for the best value for your Membership Rewards, it’s really all about airfare redemptions.
-Here’s the estimated point value for each of American Express’ airline partners, as well as an adjusted point value that takes into account the transfer ratio and the excise fee where applicable:
+If you aim for the best value for your Membership Rewards, it’s really all about airfare.
+The following estimated point value for each of American Express’ airline partners are from The Points Guy’s current valuations and CreditCards.com’s valuations: